SowmyaDhanapal/tvm/metawarenn_inference/README.md

 ### Modifications to make before build
 #### To Load MetaWareNN Executable Graph in Shared Memory [Default flow]
-   1. Update tvm/src/runtime/contrib/metawarenn/metawarenn_lib/metawarenn_common.h file
-        a.
-Set Macro ONNX to 0 and TVM to 1 in line number 4 and 7
-   2. Set path to tvm in tvm/metawarenn_inference/env.sh line no: 5
+   1. Set path to tvm in tvm/metawarenn_inference/env.sh line no: 5
 #### To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file
    1. Update the "tvm/src/runtime/contrib/metawarenn/metawarenn_json_runtime.cc" file as follows:
       i.
 Set the INVOKE_NNAC macro to 1 in line no: 44
-   2. Set path to ARC/ directory in tvm/metawarenn_inference/env.sh line no: 11 [Note] : Generated EV Binary file for MetaWareNN SubGraph will be stored in evgencnn/scripts folder.
+   2. Set path to ARC/ directory in tvm/metawarenn_inference/env.sh line no: 11 [Note] : Generated EV Binary file for MetaWareNN SubGraph will be stored in evgencnn/scripts folder and all intermediate files will get stored in `/path/to/tvm/NNAC_DUMPS` folder

 ### Steps to build
    1. mkdir build